youkpan/hadan-fairseq/README.md

 and also try to gen words back ,using the predict vector, but now facing a problem ,we can't access the hidden layer of dictionary.

-we just using a hack way to get the word vector , it can work, but not good .only predict some word like 'is' 'me' .

 fix get hidden layer problem ,and works well :) anyone find new way improve predict the vector and back to word is welcome. my email is youkpan@gmail.com